Anchorsify/Anchorsify.github.io/_pages/Equipment.md

  - Cost: 250 Ryo

 ##### Caltrops
 Small bits of metal that are basically just four short spikes attached at a center; no matter how they land, there'll always be a metal spike pointing upwards.
 The typical use is to scatter them across the ground to impede movement through an area.
-As a Speed 10 action you can cover an area with a 5 yard radius in caltrops.
-Anyone moving through the area going at more than half their maximum movement speed takes 1d4 damage for every IC they spend moving through the area; this cannot inflict wounds.
+As a Speed 10 action you can throw them up to STR/6 yards to cover an Area 5 in caltrops.
+Anyone moving through the area going at more than half their maximum movement speed takes 1d4 damage for every IC they spend moving through the area; this damage has Damage Bonus component, and cannot inflict wounds.
+Caltrops are considered to have the 'Environmental' tag when placed.

  - Cost: 20 Ryo for enough caltrops to cover one 5 yard area